Guide to "What is Hypnosis?"

 There are many false beliefs which surround hypnosis.

 Most of them revolve around perceived fears people hear about or have read.
 There are no substantiated “bad things” that occur when using hypnosis.

 Unfortunately, the bad raps people sometimes believe about hypnosis deter people from trying it because they’re simply afraid of; going into a deep trance and not waking up, doing or saying something absurd while under trance, developing amnesia (memory loss), sharing deep dark personal secrets, or perhaps having the hypnotherapist make them do something they don’t want to do!

 These misconceptions lead some people to hold suspicious beliefs about hypnosis, or even deter them from considering it all together.

 Many people have tried hypnosis in the past or know someone who tried it and it didn’t work for them.
-They may have tried losing weight, stopping a bad habit, quitting smoking, or decreasing their stress, etc.
+They may have tried hypnosis for weight loss, stopping a bad habit such as quitting smoking, or reducing stress or anxiety, etc.

 Perhaps the person engaging in hypnosis wasn’t truly ready, or really wanting to quit their bad habits.
 This would pose a huge barrier to their success in using hypnosis!